SEPT. 23-30, 2018 DETROIT, MI

 Detroit, home to 1300 urban farms, is also the only UNESCO City of Design in the United States.
-Sukkah x Detroit celebrates both.
-Capitol Park will be transformed into an open-air marketplace featuring produce, food products, crafts, and Jewish educational events interspersed amongst the sukkahs, showcasing Detroit’s design, urban agriculture, and Jewish communities on a national and international stage.
+Sukkah x Detroit celebrated both.
+Capitol Park was transformed into an open-air marketplace featuring produce, food products, crafts, and Jewish educational events interspersed amongst the sukkahs, showcasing Detroit’s design, urban agriculture, and Jewish communities on a national and international stage.

 Jury: Abir Ali, The Platform; Melinda Anderson, Design Core Detroit; Jeff Kidorf, Albert Kahn Associates; Patty Boyle, Detroit AIA & SmithGroup JJR; Tiff Massey, Detroit Artist and Kresge Fellow; Noah Resnick, UD Mercy School Of Architecture and Laavu; Anya Sirota, University of Michigan Taubman College and Akoaki.